florentpoujol/MarkdownStaticSite/readme.md

 # Markdown Static Site

-Markdown Static Site is a small vanilla PHP script that lats you easily turn a bunch of [markdown](https://daringfireball.net/projects/markdown) files into a static site.
+Markdown Static Site is a small vanilla PHP script that lets you easily turn a bunch of [markdown](https://daringfireball.net/projects/markdown) files into a static site.

 ## Installation